fbede/vlsid/README.md

 ## Additional information

-I created this package to generate sortable Ids at different length.
-Reach out to me on github if you experience any bugs.
+Submit an issue on [github](https://github.com/fbede/vlsid) if you experience any bugs.